oyvindstegard/ox-tagfilter-js/README.md

 # Dynamic tag filtering in org-mode exported HTML documents

-This JavaScript code adds dynamic tag filtering to your Org-mode exported HTML documents.
+This JavaScript code adds dynamic tag filtering to HTML documents exported from Emacs [Org-mode](https://orgmode.org/).
 It allows to hide/reveal page content based on tags and may be useful for larger documents like journals, all-in-one notes files, etc. Of course, it will not be useful at all if you are not using any tags in your org files.

 Author's use case: I have a growing journal of notes which is automatically published as HTML to a private web space.
 When looking back at stuff or looking